Mortgage Payment Calculator

 To get started with a mortgage calculator in Canada, you will need to input some details about your home purchase, including the asking price, downpayment, amortization, and payment frequency.
 Depending on your downpayment, the calculator will also show you if mortgage default insurance (CMHC) is required and how much you will pay for the premium.

-Mortgage Rate (Optional): You can use the pre-selected rate if you don’t have a rate yet or enter your rate here if you have already been offered one.
+- Mortgage Rate (Optional): If you don’t have a rate yet, you can use the pre-selected rate or enter your rate here if you have already been offered one.
 Multiple factors determine your preselected rate, but most importantly, your transaction type (purchase/renewal/refinance) and your loan-to-value (LTV) ratio make the biggest impact.

 Example Calculation of a $500,000 Mortgage in Canada